Tired of your toddler whining and crying all the time? Learn how to deal with your child’s behavior with these respectful but effective solutions.

 5. Give your toddler 100% of your attention

-Does your toddler seem to whine right when you least need her to?
+Does your toddler get clingy and whine right when you least need her to?
 Maybe it’s when you’re busy cleaning the house, shopping at the grocery store, or otherwise preoccupied in your mind.

 It’s no coincidence that toddler whining is at its peak when we’re busy and distracted.
-Imagine constantly vying for someone’s attention over and over, and you can see why your toddler whines at the worst times.
+Imagine constantly vying for someone’s attention over and over, and you can see why she whines at the worst times.

 One way to avoid this dilemma is to start your interactions with 100% of your attention.

 Any time you’re “reunited,” focus the next several minutes on giving her your full attention.
-This might be first thing in the morning, coming home from school, or after she’s been playing independently for a while and now wants to spend time with you.
+This might be first thing in the morning or after she’s been playing independently for a while and now wants to spend time with you.

 As I say in my parenting workshop, How to Get Your Child to Listen: